LukasW352435/INFM_HIL_Interface/Dummy_DuT/Dummy_CAN_DuT/README.md

 // Start the dummy application
 ./Dummy_CAN_DuT

+// To see the CAN/CANFD messages that are send by the Dummy_CAN_DuT on
+// the virtual CAN interface open a terminal and use the candump tool. candump vcan0

-// Open another terminal and send a frame on the virtual CAN interface cansend vcan0 123#DEADBEEF
+// Open another terminal and send a frame over the virtual CAN interface
+// to the Dummy_CAN_DuT with the use of the cansend tool. cansend vcan0 123#DEADBEEF
 ```